 Thankfully, there’s a workaround to this, and you can download a small, simple tool made specifically for changing your startup sound.
 Download Startup Sound Changer, extract it, then run it.

-It’s deceptively complicated to switch up your Windows 10 startup sound and a bit strange that Microsoft hasn’t tried to make it a bit simpler.
-Your startup noise is your Big Welcome as you boot up your PC, capable of setting you off on the right foot for a day of computer-based productivity, leisure, gaming, whatever.
+As you can see, it is not as straightforward to add a new startup sound to Windows 10 and a bit strange that Microsoft hasn’t tried to make it a bit simpler.
+Your startup noise is your big welcome as you boot up your PC, capable of setting you off on the right foot for a day of computer-based productivity, leisure, gaming, whatever.